milen-denev/rs_aio_db/README.md

 - ORM-like API that is dead simple to use
 - Use anywhere
 - Support for `bool`, `u8`, `u16`, `u32`, `u64`, `i8`, `i16`, `i32`, `i64`, `char`, `String` and `Vec<u8>` Rust types
+- Support for creating and dropping unique indexes

 ## Production Readiness